 Parent participation is expected.

-The values that are taught at home and church are reaffirmed and supported at Covenant.
-At Covenant, parents play a vital role in the educational process as volunteers at school, serving on committees that directly affect the operation of our school, and as prayer partners with teachers, the administrator, and the School Board.
+The values that are taught at home and church are reaffirmed and supported at CCS.
+At CCS, parents play a vital role in the educational process as volunteers at school, serving on committees that directly affect the operation of our school, and as prayer partners with teachers, the administrator, and the School Board.
 Parental participation enhances the experience of Covenant students and the effectiveness of the school.
 Parents can become involved in the following ways: